Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Discussion

-Prior work has already implemented LLMs and VLMs in social robots directly~\cite{benjdira2023rosgpt_vision} or fed them with a specific persona or rules~\cite{abbo2025can, bezabih2024toward}.
-In our study, however, we see that prompting LLMs with the addition of user privacy orientation or perceived sensitivity of scenarios only minimally improves performance, if not impairing or creating no change in performance.
+Prior works have already implemented LLMs and VLMs in robots directly~\cite{benjdira2023rosgpt_vision} or provided them with specific personas or rules~\cite{abbo2025can, bezabih2024toward}.
+In our study, however, we see that prompting LLMs with the addition of user privacy orientation or perceived sensitivity of scenarios only minimally improves performance, if not impairing performance or creating no change.
 Conversely, using few-shot prompting substantially improves LLM performance on average.
-These results imply that an LLM-powered social robot can utilize naturalistic interactions with a user to inform future privacy-sensitive responses to that same user.
+These results imply that an LLM-powered robot can utilize naturalistic interactions with a given user to inform future privacy-sensitive responses to that same user.

-\paragraph{Bridging the Gap between Human and Robot} While few-shot prompting may be able to improve model conformance to user preferences, it is worth revisiting the methods used in our few-shot prompting strategy.
-In our work, due to practical limitations and the necessity of standardized inputs in our study design, we utilized human responses for example scenarios.
+\textit{Practical Considerations of LLM Decision Making.} While few-shot prompting may be able to improve model conformance to user preferences, it is worth revisiting the methods used in our few-shot prompting strategy.
+In our work, due to practical limitations and the necessity of standardized inputs in our study design, we utilized a set of curated behaviors as responses to our example scenarios.
 In live scenarios, however, a robot will not have access to standardized multiple-choice behavior preferences.
-Instead, the robot will need to be capable of understanding the ongoing scenarios.
+Instead, the robot will need to be capable of understanding ongoing scenarios and the unique responses those scenarios may require.
 For example, VLMs may be used to allow a robot to recognize its environment, as many researchers have already shown~\cite{wake2025vlm, zhong2024improving, rahimi2025user}.
-By interpreting the visual and sound-to-text inputs, users may then be able to prompt the LLMs to capture and reason about scenarios similar to those introduced in this paper.
+A VLM-equipped robot can subsequently reason about its environment, including details relevant to privacy, and appropriately tailor its response to the context of a scenario.